medical-physics-usz/z-rad/README.rst

 Z-Rad
 =====

-This is an in-house implementation of radiomics software from University Hospital Zurich.
+Z-Rad is an in-house implementation of radiomics software from University Hospital Zurich.
 Feature definition standardization according to image biomarker standardisation initiative (https://arxiv.org/abs/1612.07003).

 Installation
 ------------

-Current version of Z-Rad supports Python 3.6-3.9.
-All releases are tested in MS Windows, MacOS, and Linux.
-The legacy version of Z-Rad supporting Python 2.7 is available in **python2** branch.
+Current version of Z-Rad was tested in Python 3.10.
+Other versions of Python may work but were not tested.

+Supported platforms: MS Windows, MacOS, and Linux.

 Dependencies
 ~~~~~~~~~~~~